vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 ### Disjunction (OR)

-With disjunction, we can express *retrieval* using both sparse and dense top-k retrieval algorithms in the same query.
+With disjunction, we can express *retrieval* using sparse and dense top-k retrieval algorithms in the same query.
 The retrieved hits (potential disjoint set of candidates) are then exposed into the Vespa ranking phases.